-If you like reading about landmarks, here are 25 Australian landmarks that will amaze you, 15 landmarks in Spain, 21 landmarks in Egypt and 20 Incredible Brazil Landmarks and 25 China Landmarks that will knock your socks off, 18 Macau Landmarks and 20 amazing Thai Landmarks. .
+If you like reading about landmarks, here are 25 Australian landmarks that will amaze you, 15 landmarks in Spain, 21 landmarks in Egypt, 20 Incredible Brazil Landmarks, 25 China Landmarks that will knock your socks off, 18 Macau Landmarks and 20 amazing Thai Landmarks. .

 - Canadian Landmarks for Your Bucket List

 - 1- Niagara Falls, Ontario

 - 4- Canadian Museum for Human Rights, Winnipeg

 - 6- Hopewell Rocks, New Brunswick